StanfordLegion/legion/language/README.md

-# Legion Language Compiler
+# Regent Compiler

-This directory contains the compiler for the Legion language.
+This directory contains the compiler for the Regent language.
 See below for instructions for installing and running the compiler.

 ## Prerequisites